Zren/zren.github.io/_posts/2017-11-01-developing-kde-in-a-virtualbox.markdown

 I've aliased the following in my `~/.bashrc` so all I need to type is `neondev` to start in my Code directory.

 {% highlight bash %}
-alias neondev='ssh -t -p 2222 neondev@localhost "cd ~/Code ; bash"'
+alias neondev='ssh -t -p 2222 neondev@localhost "cd ~/Code ; bash -l"'
 {% endhighlight %}

 Now open the Dolphin file browser (in the Host OS) and browse to: